Elenadisa/PhenoClusters/README.md

 pip3 install optparse-pretty numpy os.path2
 ``

-If you cannot install python pacakges you can instal [Anaconda](https://docs.anaconda.com/anaconda/install/linux/) for python 3.6 instead:
+[Anaconda](https://docs.anaconda.com/anaconda/install/linux/) for python 3.6 can be used instead.

 **VI** Instal [R](https://cloud.r-project.org/).
 The following R packages must also be installed: